Wisconsin's 11th Senate district: Current elected officials

-The 11th Senate district, in its current borders, crosses three different congressional districts.
-The Jefferson County portions of the district fall within Wisconsin's 5th congressional district, which is represented by U.S. Representative Scott L. Fitzgerald; the areas of Rock County around Beloit fall within Wisconsin's 2nd congressional district, represented by U.S. Representative Mark Pocan; the remainder of the district falls within Wisconsin's 1st congressional district, represented by Bryan Steil.
+The 11th Senate district is almost entirely contained within Wisconsin's 1st congressional district, which is represented by U.S. Representative Bryan Steil.
+The part of the district containing the northeast corner of Walworth County falls within Wisconsin's 5th congressional district, represented by Scott L. Fitzgerald.

 Past senators

 Note: the boundaries of districts have changed repeatedly over history.
 Previous politicians of a specific numbered district have represented a completely different geographic area, due to redistricting.

 Previous senators from the district include: